jsb1138/loopline-todo-app/README.md

 npm run dev
 ```

-To run the tests, while the dev server is running, in a separate terminal:
+To run the tests, make sure the dev server is running and in a separate terminal enter:

 ```bash
 npx cypress open